-Anyway, I’ve decided to look at Platinum Performance® “Equine Wellness Formula,” which to my delight, apparently has 10 supplements in one.
-I think that this is just terrific, because, when it comes to supplements, more is definitely better, at least I think it’s better.
-In fact, I heard that one of my friend’s aunt’s neighbors had a horse a couple of years back that had an episode of colic and he hasn’t had another episode – NOT ONE – since he started taking his supplements.
-Or maybe it’s that his hooves were too flaky, I can’t remember.
+Anyway, I’ve decided to look at a popular “wellness formula,” which to my delight, apparently has 10 supplements in one.
+I think that this is just terrific, because, when it comes to supplements, more is definitely better, at least I think it’s better, at least, I’m told it’s better in the really nice magazine that I get sent every month.
+In fact, I heard that one of my friend’s aunt’s neighbors had a horse a couple of years back that had an episode of colic and he hasn’t had another episode – NOT ONE – since he started taking his wellness supplement.
+Or maybe it was that his hooves were too flaky, I can’t remember.

 And all I’ve got to do is give him 2 scoops a day!
 That amounts to 132 grams of the supplement, which is… wait a minute… about 1/4 pound a day of supplement (1 pound = 454 grams, if you didn’t remember).
 It’s a lot, but it’s going to be worth it.
 I can feel it.

 And what am I giving him?
-Oh, boy, he’s going to get amino acids, and a “chondroprotective” (it’s supposed to protect his cartilage), and macrominerals, and trace minerals, and vitamins, too!
-Yes, he gets minerals and vitamins in his feed, but this is all in a convenient two scoops!
+He’s going to get amino acids, and a “chondroprotective” (it’s supposed to protect his cartilage from whatever it needs to be protected from), and macrominerals, and trace minerals, and vitamins, too!
+Yes, all that goodness, and all in a convenient two scoops!

-So, now, hoohah aside, let’s get all scientifical and analyze.
+So, now, that we’ve got the advertising aside, let’s get all scientifical and analyze.

 First, we’re going to list the daily needs for my horse.
 This is information that comes straight from the National Research Council.
 The NRC guidelines are updated every decade or so.
 The last revision to the NRC guidelines was 2007, so we’re probably due for another one before too long.
 Fortunately, horses are not like computers, and they don’t change the models every few months.
 We just learn more about them as we go.
-So the information from 2007 is likely to still be pretty good.
+What that means is that horse nutritional needs are not rapidly changing, so the information from 2007 is likely to still be pretty good.

 BRIEF, AND SOMEWHAT CURIOUS, ASIDE: For a lot of horses nutrients, we don’t have any idea what the dietary requirement is.
 Some things are needed in such small amounts that nutritionists can’t even make a dietary deficiency, even when they try.
 Aluminum is one example of this; chromium is another.
 As a result, I have no idea – nobody has any idea – what good comes from supplementing chromium at any level (no, it doesn’t help with insulin resistance, either).
 And other things, like B-vitamins, or vitamin C, the horses either make on their own, or absorb, so there’s no real dietary requirement for those, either, as long as the horse has any sort of food (horse food – I don’t think they’d do well eating fish).
 But most supplements write tons of ingredients on the label anyway, whether there’s a known dietary requirement, or not.
 Why, I can’t say, other than maybe to make the label longer, and more impressive.